qmk/qmk_firmware/docs/feature_debounce_type.md

 ## Types of debounce algorithms

-1) Unit of time: Timestamp (milliseconds) vs Cycles (scans)
+1) Unit of time: Timestamp (milliseconds) vs Cycles (scans):
    * Debounce algorithms often have a 'debounce time' parameter, that specifies the maximum settling time of the switch contacts.
      This time might be measured in various units:
-     * Cycles-based debouncing waits n cycles (scans), decreasing count by one each matrix_scan
+     * Cycles-based debouncing waits n cycles (scans), decreasing count by one each matrix_scan;
      * Timestamp-based debouncing stores the millisecond timestamp a change occurred, and does substraction to figure out time elapsed.
    * Timestamp-based debouncing is usually superior, especially in the case of noise-resistant devices because settling times of physical switches is specified in units of time, and should not depend on the matrix scan-rate of the keyboard.
    * Cycles-based debouncing is sometimes considered inferior, because the settling time that it is able to compensate for depends on the performance of the matrix scanning code.
-If you use cycles-based debouncing, and you significantly improve the performance of your scanning code, you might end up with less effective debouncing.
-A situation in which cycles-based debouncing might be preferable is when noise is present, and the scanning algorithm is slow, or variable speed.
-Even if your debounce algorithm is fundamentally noise-resistant, if the scanning is slow, and you are using a timestamp-based algorithm, you might end up making a debouncing decision based on only two sampled values, which will limit the noise-resistance of the algorithm.
+If you use cycles-based debouncing and you significantly improve the performance of your scanning code, you might end up with less effective debouncing.
+A situation in which cycles-based debouncing might be preferable is when noise is present and the scanning algorithm is slow or variable speed.
+Even if your debounce algorithm is fundamentally noise-resistant, if the scanning is slow and you are using a timestamp-based algorithm, you might end up making a debouncing decision based on only two sampled values which will limit the noise-resistance of the algorithm.
-   * Currently all built-in debounce algorithms support timestamp-based debouncing only.
+   * Currently, all built-in debounce algorithms support timestamp-based debouncing only.
 In the future we might implement cycles-based debouncing, and it will be selectable via a `config.h` macro.

-2) Symmetric vs Asymmetric
+2) Symmetric vs Asymmetric:
-   * Symmetric - apply the same debouncing algorithm, to both key-up and key-down events.
+   * Symmetric — apply the same debouncing algorithm to both key-up and key-down events.
-     * Recommended naming convention: `sym_*`
+     * Recommended naming convention: `sym_*`.
-   * Asymmetric - apply different debouncing algorithms to key-down and key-up events.
-E.g. Eager key-down, Defer key-up.
+   * Asymmetric — apply different debouncing algorithms to key-down and key-up events, e.g. Eager key-down, Defer key-up.
-     * Recommended naming convention: `asym_*` followed by details of the type of algorithm in use, in order, for key-down and then key-up
+     * Recommended naming convention: `asym_*` followed by details of the type of algorithm in use, in order, for key-down and then key-up.

-3) Eager vs Defer
+3) Eager vs Defer:
-   * Eager - any key change is reported immediately.
+   * Eager — any key change is reported immediately.
 All further inputs for DEBOUNCE ms are ignored.
      * Eager algorithms are not noise-resistant.
      * Recommended naming conventions:
-        * `sym_eager_*`
+        * `sym_eager_*`;
-        * `asym_eager_*_*`: key-down is using eager algorithm
+        * `asym_eager_*_*`: key-down is using eager algorithm;
-        * `asym_*_eager_*`: key-up is using eager algorithm
+        * `asym_*_eager_*`: key-up is using eager algorithm.
-   * Defer - wait for no changes for DEBOUNCE ms before reporting change.
+   * Defer — wait for no changes for DEBOUNCE ms before reporting change.
-     * Defer algorithms are noise-resistant
+     * Defer algorithms are noise-resistant.
      * Recommended naming conventions:
-        * `sym_defer_*`
+        * `sym_defer_*`;
-        * `asym_defer_*_*`: key-down is using defer algorithm
+        * `asym_defer_*_*`: key-down is using defer algorithm;
-        * `asym_*_defer_*`: key-up is using defer algorithm
+        * `asym_*_defer_*`: key-up is using defer algorithm.

-4) Global vs Per-Key vs Per-Row
+4) Global vs Per-Key vs Per-Row:
-   * Global - one timer for all keys.
-Any key change state affects global timer
+   * Global — one timer for all keys.
+Any key change state affects global timer.
-     * Recommended naming convention: `*_g`
+     * Recommended naming convention: `*_g`.
-   * Per-key - one timer per key
+   * Per-key — one timer per key.
      * Recommended naming convention: `*_pk`
-   * Per-row - one timer per row
+   * Per-row — one timer per row.
      * Recommended naming convention: `*_pr`
    * Per-key and per-row algorithms consume more resources (in terms of performance, and ram usage), but fast typists might prefer them over global.